cmu-sei/juneberry/docs/tutorial.md

 1) The training and validation sets from each entry are then merged into one list for training and one for validation, respectively.
 1) The file lists are provided to other parts of the system for cache checks, shuffling, loading, and transformation.

-# Step 4 - Test
+# Step 4 - Evaluation
-At this point we want to evaluate a test set against the trained model and see how well the model performs.
-To perform a test, we need a trained model, like the one from step 3, and a dataset config describing the data to test with.
-As with the other commands, the testing script requires workspace and data roots to be set either via `juneberry.ini` or the `-w`/`-d` switches.
+The next step is to evaluate a test set against the trained model and see how well the model performs.
+Evaluation require a trained model, like the one from step 3, and a dataset config describing the evaluation dataset.
+As with the other commands, the evaluation script requires workspace and data roots to be set either via `juneberry.ini` or the `-w`/`-d` switches.

 This example command demonstrates how to test the model trained in the previous step on a new dataset it has not seen before.
 The workspace root and data root were defined in a